- Travel and Places»

 Of course you'll get used to it and start crouching a bit.
 But every once in a while, in the middle of the night when you're barely awake to go to the bathroom...
 BANG!

 I'm over six feet tall.
 My hair is short so my friends see my suffering by the scars on my head.
 Yes, scars.
 Last Christmas one of them bought me a helmet.
-He said it was for when riding my bicycle.
+He said it was for riding my bicycle.
 I don't have a bicycle.
-Besides nobody in Japan wears a helmet when riding a bicycle unless it's for sports.
+Besides nobody in Japan wears a helmet when riding a bicycle.

 In nearly all Japanese homes, to save space, people sit on the floor.
 For this reason, the dining table comes up about a 18 inches off the ground.
 This table is called the "chabudai."
 Better wear shin-guards or you'll end up like me.
-My legs were nearly flawless a couple years ago.
+My legs were nearly flawless when I first got here.
 Now my shins look like a battlefield hammered by artillery.
-My family back home were shocked to see this when I visited them last year.

 Believe it or not, this occurs in modern houses and apartments as well.
 "Well I'll just spend double what everyone else does on rent to get a place with higher doorways.
 I'll also have the space for Western-style furniture," you're probably thinking.
 If you can afford it that will work... until you visit a friend or go to the many businesses, especially restaurants and bars, that are out to get you.